rohitwhogar/16-bit-ALU-/README.md

 # 16-bit-ALU-
-A 16-bit Arithmetic and Logic Unit is designed using HDL Verilog.
-The RTL simulation and synthesis are performed in Yosys.
+The 16-bit Arithmetic Logic Unit (ALU) is a fundamental digital circuit designed to perform arithmetic and logic operations on 16-bit binary numbers.
+It consists of various functional blocks, such as adders, logic gates, and multiplexers, integrated to execute a wide range of operations like addition, subtraction, AND, OR, XOR, and more.
+The design is implemented using the Verilog hardware description language and subjected to RTL simulation and synthesis using Yosys, an open-source synthesis tool.